Lie algebroid connections, twisted Higgs bundles and motives of moduli spaces: Lie algebroid connections, -modules and moduli spaces

 Now, from \cite[Proposition 5.3]{Tor12}, we have the following.

 \begin{theorem} The correspondences \eqref{eq:L-conn} and \eqref{eq:Lambda_L-modu} induce inverse equivalences of categories:

 \end{theorem}

-\begin{remark} The results of \cite{Tor11} and \cite{Tor12} are actually more general, in the sense that there is no split condition on the almost polynomial sheaves of differential operators.
-The correspondence there includes, in both sides, a certain cohomology class $Q$, which is the obstruction to the existence of a Lie algebroid splitting of the above short exact sequence.
-The case stated above corresponds to $Q=0$, which is actually the one of interest to us, since that is the only split case for which the corresponding moduli spaces (to be introduced in the next section) are non-empty. \end{remark}
+\begin{remark} The results of Tortella in \cite{Tor11} and \cite{Tor12} are actually more general, in the sense that there is no split condition on the almost polynomial sheaves of differential operators; cf.~Definition \ref{def:split}.
+In this more general version there is a certain cohomology class $Q$ which is the obstruction to the existence of a Lie algebroid splitting of the short exact sequence \eqref{eq:sesLiealg2}.
+So Theorem \ref{thm:equivcatL-conn-<>lambda-mod} corresponds to $Q=0$, and then $\Lambda_\SL$ is written $\Lambda_{\SL,[(0,0)]}$ in Tortella's notation.
+The generalized version of the correspondence \eqref{eq:L-connect<->lambdamod}, for any $Q$, still holds, but on the left-hand side one has to consider not flat (i.e.~ not integrable) connections, but rather projectively flat $\SL$-connections, that is, $\SL$-connections with constant central curvature, while on the right-hand side the sheaves $\Lambda_\SL$ are not necessarily split; see \cite[Proposition 5.3]{Tor12}.

+In any case, in this paper we are only interested in the $Q=0$ case because this is the only case, under the assumption that \eqref{eq:sesLiealg2} splits as a sequence of $\SO_Y$-modules, for which the corresponding moduli spaces (to be introduced in the next section) are non-empty; see \cite[Proposition 39]{Tor11} and \cite[Corollary 5.4]{Tor12}.
+In other words, \cite[Corollary 5.4]{Tor12} implies that the only non-empty moduli space of semistable projectively flat $\SL$-connections on $Y$ is the one of flat $\SL$-connections. \end{remark}